Contents

 Conduct a visual inspection of the board to identify burnt components, cracks, and dry joints.
 This is one of the easiest ways to troubleshoot without power.

-A good magnifying glass is a crucial tool for visual inspection as there may be some little physical damages.
+A good magnifying glass is a crucial tool for visual inspection, as there may be some little physical damage.

 You’ll get to learn more about visual inspection in the subsequent chapters.